jfriisj/multi-user-vr/docs/implementation/component-relationships.md

 - Interactables: grabbable objects with `NetworkObject` + `NetworkedInteractable`

 ## Accuracy Notes
-- This reflects the planned Unity structure in steering/structure.md (vr/Assets/*) and the MVP guides
+- This reflects the Unity structure in steering/structure.md (mr-multiplayer/Assets/*) and the MVP guides
 - Update diagrams if the concrete project structure diverges during implementation